knocklabs/javascript/examples/slack-kit-example/README.md

 />
 ```

-When this button is clicked, it will create an OAuth flow in a pop-up window where the user can authenticate with Slack and choose a workspace to install the app.
+When this button is clicked, it will initiate an OAuth flow in a pop-up window where the user can authenticate with Slack and choose a workspace to install the app.
 Once the flow is complete, the pop-up window should close and the state of the component should update to show it is `Connected` to Slack.
 Behind the scenes, Knock handles the OAuth callback from Slack and stores an `access_token` on the `tenant` you provided to the `KnockSlackProvider` as [channel data](https://docs.knock.app/managing-recipients/setting-channel-data).

 **Note: if the pop-up window does not close, double check that the `redirectUrl` matches your current environment.**